bahrus/be-inclusive/README.md

 What this does:

-1. Searches within the DOM element with id "love" for examples whose attributes match the attributes of the child elements of the template element.
+1. Searches within the DOM element with id "love" for elements whose attributes match the attributes of the child elements of the template element.
 2. When a match is found, replaces/inserts the children of the target match with the children of the template child.

 Finessing the merge